hypermodeinc/modus/hmruntime/README.md

   - To just use the default `hmplugin1` sample plugin, use `docker run -p 8686:8686 hypermode/runtime --dgraph=http://host.docker.internal:8080`.
   - Or, mount a plugins directory on the host, use `docker run -p 8686:8686 -v <PLUGINS_PATH>:/plugins hypermode/runtime --dgraph=http://host.docker.internal:8080`.
     - For example `-v ./plugins/as:/plugins`

-## Notes

-Currently, the `hmplugin1` plugin is hardcoded, so be sure to compile it before running this.
-In the future, plugins will be developed independently of the runtime, and loaded from a database or repository.